Chapter Sixty One

 Nothing in Beijing is small, twenty million people live here.
 The Forbidden City isn't tiny either, a hundred seventy eight acres.
 Nearly six hundred years of Chinese Emperors, painting and calligraphy, artifacts, literature.
 We chew up four hours and hardly make a dent, in no small part to Oceane and I taking over an hour with the paintings.
 The most popular image is the dragon, symbol of good luck and spiritual power.
 They are everywhere, the Forbidden City must be the luckiest place on Earth.
 Even have a nine dragon wall, perhaps where you want to buy your lottery tickets.

 We also discover that, if you're an emperor, your dragons can have five claws, otherwise you can only have four claw dragons.
-A commoner with a five claw dragon was beheaded, luck and spiritual power only take you so far, then they take you too far.
+A commoner with a five claw dragon was beheaded, luck and spiritual power only take you so far, then then greed takes you too far.

 Chapter Sixty Two XIII